 Cyrus is recommended for enterprise and companies which offers emails to their customers.

 Mailu is a lightweight but features-rich email server with minimal setup thanks to its Docker image.

-Moreover, Mail-in-a-Box has antispam features, backup options, plays well with Linux firewall (UFW), and comes with a dozen of security-focused features.
+Moreover, Mail-in-a-Box has antispam features, backup options, plays well with Linux firewall (UFW).
+It also comes with a dozen of security-focused features.

-It works well with webmail like Roundcube, addressbook clients like Nextcloud contact clients and offers a well-designed easy-to-use control panel.
+Mail-in-a-Box works well with webmail like Roundcube, address book clients like Nextcloud contact clients and offers a well-designed easy-to-use control panel.

 It is released under GNU GPLv3 and works seamlessly with Python web frameworks and libraries like Django and SQLAlchemy.

 Open Trashmail is a lightweight trash mail solution for personal users.
 It comes with a simple web-based email client and Python-powered mail-server backend.